Baltimore Police say multiple people have been shot on campus of Morgan State University

 BALTIMORE — Multiple people were shot at Morgan State University in Baltimore on Tuesday, police said.

-The Baltimore Police Department said officers were on the scene for an “active shooter situation” on the campus of the historically Black university.
-The address given for the shooting appeared to match a residential building.
+The Baltimore Police Department said officers were on the scene Tuesday amid an “active shooter situation” on the campus.

 “We’re asking everyone to shelter in place and avoid the area,” police said on X, the platform formerly known as Twitter.